jloucel/Elm/README.md

 ```

-Here we can see we define a type Model and give it an integer element of fracOrder.
+Here we define a type Model and give it an integer element of fracOrder.
 This will be the container of the user requested fractal order.
 This is updated each time the user slides the range selector on the web page.
 At each update new Model is generated containing the new state of fracOrder.